nicholaschuayunzhi/markbind-test/index.md

 # Hello world
 Welcome to your page generated with MarkBind.
+Use set-url. remove cred.